Napa Valley California, USA Travel Guide

 Modest lodging, self-catering, scenic drives, waived tasting fees.

-This budget includes comfortable 3-4 star hotels, a mix of casual and mid-range dining, and some paid tours.
+This budget includes comfortable 3-4 star hotels, a mix of casual and mid-variety of dining options, and some guided tours for a fee.
 Daily costs range from $300-$700 USD.

 Comfortable lodging, balanced dining, guided tours, ride-sharing or rental car.